mhbeals/mhwood.github.io/_posts/2020-08-24-authorship.md

-Although [*The Waterloo Directory*](http://www.victorianperiodicals.com/series3/index.asp) offers a valuable index of names, it is striking that there has been, arguably, greater interest in identifying [individual authorship]( https://www.digitisednewspapers.net/glossary/attribution/) in Victorian periodicals than in newspapers, as shown by leading projects like [*The Wellesley Index*](http://wellesley.chadwyck.co.uk), which identifies authors across forty-five
+Although [*The Waterloo Directory*](http://www.victorianperiodicals.com/series3/index.asp) offers a valuable index of names, it is striking that there has been, arguably, greater interest in identifying [individual authorship]( https://www.digitisednewspapers.net/glossary/attribution/) in Victorian periodicals than in newspapers.
+This is evident in the scope of leading projects like [*The Wellesley Index*](http://wellesley.chadwyck.co.uk), which identifies authors across forty-five
 Victorian periodicals, and Jeremy Parrott’s discovery of an annotated set of Charles Dickens’s journal *All the Year Round* in 2015:

 [![Dickens Society Youtube](http://img.youtube.com/vi/djh0RnvYs_Q/0.jpg)](https://www.youtube.com/embed/djh0RnvYs_Q)